ulfmagnetics/alaskan/PLANNING.md

   - pipeline.candidates.starting(x).ending(y)

+* View metrics for a pipeline as text

+* Graph metrics for a pipeline

 * Display a pipeline in tabular format

-* Calculate metrics for a pipeline